tral/help.moto59.ru/README.md

 help.moto59.ru
 ==============

-Client app for the SMS service
+Client app for the SMS service which is used by the bikers community of the city of Perm